arnavs/website/content/_index.md

 I'm a third-year PhD student in economics at Carnegie Mellon.

-My research is on the intersection of communication, learning, and games.

-I'm also interested in how learning and experimentation interacts with traditional economic stories (e.g. monopoly pricing, macro dynamics.)
+My interests are in micro theory with a focus on learning in (communication) games.
+I try to integrate statistical learning and decision-making with traditional economic settings.

 Previously, I was a volunteer developer for [QuantEcon](https://quantecon.org), and currently maintain software packages like [Expectations.jl](https://github.com/QuantEcon/Expectations.jl) and [InstantiateFromURL.jl](https://github.com/QuantEcon/InstantiateFromURL.jl)